 Submitted by: Angela Watson

-In this lesson plan, which is adaptable for grades 3-6, students use BrainPOP Jr. and BrainPOP resources (including an online science game) to explore simple machines.
+In this simple machines lesson plan, which is adaptable for grades 3-6, students use BrainPOP Jr. and BrainPOP resources (including an online science game) to explore a variety of simple machines.
 Students participate in cooperative hands-on learning activities to investigate different types of simple machines.
 They will also create their own simple machines during online gameplay and afterward using classroom materials.

 - Identify and define different types of simple machines.